Visionary Poetry in The Velvet Wire, by Anne Waldman and No Land

 You spent formative time in spaces like Occupy Wall Street and Tribes Gallery and have taught at the Kerouac School of Disembodied Poetics at Naropa University.
 How have those territories of resistance shaped the way you see and compose the world?

 NL: These temporary autonomous zones– whether protest spaces or literary spaces or monasteries– create alternatives to what we are often told is the only mode of mainstream existence.
-These zones create frequencies, communities, relationships which echo the needs of the human heart and the imagination – in ways society tells us to do without.
-Those who cultivate these spaces are consciously trying to nourish a different kind of world in which dreaming is a practical use of one’s time & their works for justice and peace are often quite powerful and so they are often considered dangerous by mainstream culture.
-They exist in odes of fragility and precarity, which is a form of sacred struggle.
-I am writing in a more spiritual location, but I would not have had the path I’ve had without the cultivation of these zones.
-Creating places like the Kerouac School, as Anne Waldman, Ginsberg, di Prima, and Trunga did– these are practices in generosity, for poets yet to come- so when they arrive on space ship earth, there’s somewhere to go.
+These zones create frequencies, communities, relationships which echo the needs of the human heart and the imagination – in ways society tells us to live without.
+Those who cultivate these spaces are consciously trying to nourish a different kind of world in which dreaming is a practical use of one’s time.
+As they contemplate justice and peace- these zones are often quite powerful and so they are often considered dangerous by mainstream culture.
+They exist in modes of fragility and precarity, which is a form of sacred struggle.
+I am writing in a more spiritual location, but I would not have had the path I’ve had without the cultivation of these zones, the generosity of the elders before me and the work of my peers.
+Creating places like the Kerouac School, as Anne Waldman, Ginsberg, di Prima, and Trungpa did– these are practices in generosity, for poets yet to come- so when they arrive on spaceship earth, there’s somewhere to go!

 The Velvet Wire explores the profound artistic and personal bond between Anne Waldman and No Land.
 The artists move beyond a teacher-disciple dynamic, at times appearing as mother and daughter, or as sisters.
 Through a rich symbolism of threads, wires, and woven textures, the book portrays their connection as a subtle act of activism—one that challenges the individualism of contemporary society and extends the legacy of Waldman, her peers (some now gone), and her predecessors.